-You can even play the games like Pubg, Asphalt, Fortnite directly on the PC with keyboard and mouse.
-The File management, Global search, built-in archiving and unarchiving support, LAN and Drag and drop support are also there.
-The Phoenix available in multiple formats one is for Desktop and other for tablets.
-It can be downloaded in the form of ISO image as well as .exe executable file for Windows.
+You can even play games like Pubg, Asphalt, and Fortnite directly on the PC with a keyboard and mouse.
+The File management, Global search, built-in archiving and unarchiving support, LAN, and Drag and drop support are also there.
+The Phoenix is available in multiple formats one is for Desktop and the other for tablets.
+It can be downloaded in the form of an ISO image as well as a .exe executable file for Windows.

 OpenThos Android OS

-OpenThos is the Android-based operating system which can provide a full-fledged Android X86 experience on PC with additional apps and functions.
-It is based on free and open source (Foss) Android OS called Android-X86, although the base of both PC Android operating systems is same, look and feel is quite different.
-The OpenThos looks very professional with Windows 10 like interfaces such as Taskbar, My computer icon and right side notification panel.
+OpenThos is an Android-based operating system that can provide a full-fledged Android X86 experience on PC with additional apps and functions.
+It is based on a free and open-source (Foss) Android OS called Android-X86, although the base of both PC Android operating systems is the same, the look and feel are quite different.

 Know more about it: How to install OpenThos and Review

-Remix OS (Dead Almost)
+Remix OS (Dead)

 Note: The Remix OS has discontinued Android OS for PC and now getting no more updates.
 The developers have abandoned it to work on some other enterprise project, however, it is still available on the website to download.

-The Remix OS is based on Android-x86 and available to free download, it supports 32-bit & 64-bit systems and UEFI boot.
-The system requirements of Remix OS is 2 GHz dual-core processor(at least), 2 GB system memory and minimum 8 GB of free hard drive space.
+The Remix OS is based on Android-x86 and is available to free download, it supports 32-bit & 64-bit systems and UEFI boot.
+The system requirements of Remix OS are a 2 GHz dual-core processor(at least), 2 GB of system memory, and a minimum of 8 GB of free hard drive space.
 The last update of this Android OS for PC was based on Android Marshmallow.